acmucsd/Element.AI-Visualizer/README.md

 Write to video output with -o "filename".

-Change in put filename with -f "filename".
+Change input filename with -f "filename".